05 15 21

 The GEOStare SV2 consists of the GEOStare2 optical imaging payload.
 The payload holds two compact Livermore-developed monolithic telescopes, along with sensors, cameras, and electronics.
 The nearly 36-centimeter-tall, 120-centimeter-long GEOStare SV2 is the latest development of a collaboration between Lawrence Livermore and Terran Orbital to demonstrate the feasibility of using these small systems for space domain awareness (monitoring and tracking space debris), astronomical observation, and ground imaging.

 GEOStare SV2 is the most recent achievement of a four-year, $6 million Cooperative Research and Development Agreement (CRADA) between Lawrence Livermore and Terran Orbital.
 The collaboration seeks to develop compact, robust, high-performance telescopes for nanosatellites, transitioning the Laboratory’s MonoTele technology to space demonstration and eventual commercial use for applications such as space domain awareness and intelligence surveillance and reconnaissance applications.
-Alex Pertica, deputy program leader for the Laboratory’s Space Science and Security Program is principal investigator for the CRADA.
 The effort is headed by Livermore astrophysicist Wim de Vries, who leads a multidisciplinary team of engineers, physicists, and astrophysicists.
 In addition to designing the imaging payload and working closely with Terran Orbital to integrate the payload and nanosatellite, the Livermore team is responsible for analyzing the images captured in orbit.
 De Vries notes that in its first six months of operation, GEOStare2 has taken more than 29,000 images of Earth and space, with more pouring in every day.
 “The satellite and its imaging system never sleep,” he adds.

 Nation